What is this?

 + I hesitate to call it "life coaching," even though that’s a fairly accurate description of what I’m doing - I feel like it throws me in with a crowd of middle-aged social media influencer-types selling their multi-level marketing wares & awful overpriced online courses alongside their coaching services, and that’s not the image I’m looking for.

-# That’s a lie - I’m a busy guy and run another fairly time-intensive youth activity that tends to eat most of my evenings and weekends during certain portions of the year.
-But also I’ve fully embraced the unschooling/self-directed learning philosophy, and that seems to jive better with some of the homeschool crowd.
-For those of you who do homeschool, I’m open to negotiating for longer or more frequent sessions, and I can also help with curriculum development, standards alignment, & transcript writing!
+# But it is a very large factor - I’m a busy guy and run another fairly time-intensive youth activity that tends to eat most of my evenings and weekends during certain portions of the year.
+Also I’ve fully embraced the unschooling/self-directed learning philosophy, and that seems to jive better with some of the homeschool crowd.

 & You can read that as "I’ll gladly consider your input about what we should be working on, but ultimately it’s up to the student & me to figure out what we’re doing."